NON-COMPETE AGREEMENT NEW JERSEY

 A restrictive covenant is any type of agreement that limits an employee’s actions.
 There are many types of restrictive covenants.
 A non-compete agreement is one type of restrictive covenant.
 Restrictive covenants are only enforceable in NJ if they meet employment law standards.
 Speak to an experienced employment law attorney if you are unsure if your restrictive covenant applies to you.
 A non-compete attorney at Schall and Barasch will evaluate your restrictive covenant and can help negotiate the terms with your employer.

 As the partners at Schall & Barasch, we have been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
-Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right to refuse signing a non-compete agreement without the fear of losing her job.
+Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right to refuse to sign a non-compete agreement without the fear of losing her job.

 Because of the perils of non-compete agreements, it is always far better to consult with an attorney before making your move, rather than after.
 We have often found that, upon close examination, a non-compete agreement may not be as airtight as it might first seem.
 We have even been able to negotiate employees out of their non-compete agreement altogether.

 As the partners at Schall & Barasch, we have been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
-Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right of refuse to sign a non-compete agreement without the fear of losing her job.
+Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right of refusal to sign a non-compete agreement without the fear of losing her job.

 If you have questions or concerns about how to handle a non-compete agreement you have signed, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.
 Or call us at (856) 914-9200.